 - Peel.
 Use a spoon, back of knife to peel charred skin from peppers.

 - Store.
-Slice thinly into strips and store with more oil.
+Slice the roasted red peppers thinly into strips and store with more oil.

 Other Methods For Roasting Peppers: Grill Or Stove Top